-Ten years ago today, the most popular mobile OS in the world was introduced as the first Android powered phone, the T-Mobile G1
+Ten years ago today, the most popular mobile OS in the world was introduced as the first Android powered phone

 , was announced.
 The handset, built by HTC, featured a QWERTY slider, and was equipped with a trackball.
 At the time, T-Mobile wasn't the innovative carrier it is today, so the release of the G1 (aka the HTC Dream) was clearly a test of the software.